vuvuzella/openthink2016hackathon/openhealth2/README.md

 ### Building the mobileangular app

+NOTE: Before building, make sure all required platforms and plugins have been installed first.
+See Plugins and Platform sections below

 'gulp build' will just build the latest javascript files from 'src' folder and output them in 'www' folder.